4git4c/PLM/readme.md

 # Part-level Multi-labeling

-This is the implementation of the paper: Part-level Multi-labeling for Noisy Class Posterior Estimation in Learning with Noisy Labels.
+This is the implementation of the paper: Estimating Noisy Class Posterior with Part-level Labels for Noisy Label Learning
 ## Requirements
 Python 3.8.13\
 Pytorch 1.10.0\